EURO CRIME

 • Spindler, Chris & Wiesner, Karen co-authoring the Wisconsin set Falcon's Bend mystery series.

-• Staalesen, Gunnar author of the Varg Veum series, a Norwegian Philip Marlowe.
+• Staalesen, Gunnar author of the Varg Veum series, a Norwegian Philip Marlowe (publisher's website).

 • Stacey, Lyndon author of thrillers with a horse-racing theme.